 #7 Streak CRM

-Streak CRM is an add-on to the Gmail suite that allows you to go very far.
+Streak CRM is an add-on to the Gmail suite that goes a long way.

-In the free version, you get unlimited pipelines, which you can adapt to all your processes: customer support, sales, pre-sales, etc. The tool also has a lot of cold mailing features.
+In the free version, you get unlimited pipelines, which you can adapt to all your processes: customer support, sales, pre-sales, etc. The tool also features a number of cold mailing functions.

-The (big) limit is that you can’t share anything in a team before the pro plan, which starts at $49/month.
-Basically, if you’re going to manage CRM on your own, it’s a great tool, and the free version will take you quite far.
+The (big) limit is that you can’t share anything as a team before the pro plan, which starts at $49/month.
+Basically, if you’re going to manage CRM on your own, this is a superb tool, and the free version will take you quite far.

-On the other hand, if you plan to recruit in the short or medium term, it is rather more expensive & less good than market leaders like Pipedrive or Hubspot.
+On the other hand, if you’re planning to recruit in the short to medium term, it’s rather more expensive & not as good as market leaders like Pipedrive or Hubspot.